halitemen/rabbitmqSample/README.md

 # RabbitMQ Example

-The application I wrote to learn the Go programming language
+The application I wrote to learn the GO(Lang) programming language